 Suave yet complex rye whiskey fit well into the gastronomic heritage of Maryland, always regarded as a cradle of fine living.
 I’ll let Stirling Graham tell it in his velvet tongue:

 It is only natural that Melrose, a blend of straight rye whiskies, should have originated in Maryland, famous as a “rye state”, as well as for its fine foods, whose people are noted as connoissuers of good living, and whose Chesapeake Bay provides such delicacies as the diamond-back terrapin, oyster and crab.
 And it is no less natural that so exceptional a whiskey as Melrose should owe its creation and preservation to none other than one of the most distinguished families of the Free State.

 Note re images: the first image is drawn from the Amazon site, here.
 The second is drawn from this whiskey collection site, here.
 The third from this bottle site, here.
 All copyright therein or thereto belong to their owners or licensed users.
 Images are believed available for educational and historical purposes.
 All feedback welcomed.

 *After completing and posting this entry, I came upon Jack Sullivan’s posting a few years ago, here.
 It appears a different branch of the Goldsboroughs was also involved in the whiskey business.
-I wasn’t aware of that, and Jack doesn’t refer to Henry Goldsborough and Canton Distillery from what I can see.
-I have heard of Highspire Distillery (it was in Pennsylvania).
-I didn’t know it had a connection to the Goldsborough family.
+I wasn’t aware of that, and Sullivan doesn’t refer to Henry Goldsborough and Canton Distillery from what I can tell.
+I know of Highspire Distillery, it was in Pennsylvania.
+I didn’t know there was a connection to the Goldsborough family.
 I’ll check Stirling Graham’s book again to see if he refers to this other business.
 If I find anything I’ll post it in the comments.